 Judge Erik Price

 In 2012, Erik was elected Judge to the Thurston County Superior Court.
 Prior to his election, Erik was a lawyer in private practice with a 20-year career specializing in civil litigation and government law.
 Erik is an Olympia native and graduate of Olympia High School.

 I currently serve as the Program Director of Services for High Risk Youth at Community Youth Services.
 I earned both my BA in Women’s Studies and Social Change and my Master’s in Public Administration with a concentrate in Non-Profit Management from The Evergreen State College.
 For the last 20 years, I have worked with vulnerable populations, with a focus on survivors of domestic violence and sexual assault, young parents, and high-risk youth.
 I am a firm believer in providing others opportunities to build beyond empowerment and create healthy, sustainable lives.

-Jody Suhrbier is the Engagement Manager at the Tacoma Symphony Orchestra, with the primary responsibility for managing stewardship of organizational relationships.
-Jody has over 14 years of successful fundraising and community development experience, along with a Master’s degree in nonprofit management from Regis University.
-Previously, she held the position of Development & Capital Campaign Manager at Hands On Children’s Museum in Olympia, where she supported the $18M capital campaign and transition into the new facility.
+Jody is the Engagement Manager at the Tacoma Symphony Orchestra, with the primary responsibility for managing stewardship of organizational relationships.
+Jody have over 14 years of successful fundraising and community development experience, along with a Master’s degree in nonprofit management from Regis University.
+Previously, she held the position of Development & Capital Campaign Manager at Hands on Children’s Museum in Olympia, where she supported the $18M capital campaign and transition into the new facility.
 Jody’s prior professional experience includes serving as Grants & Prospect Research Manager at the Museum of Glass in Tacoma and as a fundraising consultant to various Pacific Northwest-based nonprofit organizations, educational institutions and tribes.
 Jody has two sons and lives in Olympia with her husband.